 The Delivery System Reform Incentive Payment (DSRIP) initiative aims to reform more than the health care delivery system.
-For improvements afforded by DSRIP to remain sustainable beyond the 5-year DSRIP timeframe, the payment system must reform concurrently toward a Value Based Payment (VBP) model from the existing Fee-For-Service (FFS) model.
+For improvements afforded by DSRIP to remain sustainable beyond the 5-year DSRIP timeframe, the payment system must reform concurrently toward a Value Based Payment (VBP) Reimbursement model from the existing Fee-For-Service (FFS) model.

 FFS model is a payment system where payment to providers is based upon volume of services as specified rates regardless of quality or patient outcomes.
-VBP is a payment system that rewards quality, outcomes and improved patient care with the intent to reduce overall health care costs while improving outcomes.
+VBP is a payment model that rewards quality, outcomes and improved patient care with the intent to reduce overall health care costs while improving outcomes.

 New York State Department of Health (DOH) created a short video that provides an overview of what value-based payments are, its important role in the Medicaid program, and how it will help to improve patient outcomes.

 VBP is not a completely new concept; various levels of participation already exist among health care providers and payers.
 The various levels of participation in the VBP system are generally categorized in the following way:

 • Level 0: FFS with bonus based upon quality score